Combinatorial Topological Models for Phylogenetic Networks and the Mergegram Invariant: Diagrammatic models

 \begin{remark} The lattice $\mathbf{Net}(X)$ embeds into the lattice $\mathbf{Filt}(X)$ via the Vietoris-Rips filtration construction.
 Thinking of phylogenetic networks as weighted or filtered graphs, and thus one-dimensional structures, and filtrations as filtered simplicial complexes, then a filtration can be seen as a higher order generalization of phylogenetic networks. \end{remark}

-\paragraph{Facegrams} Now, we want to devise a representation for phylogenetic filtrations which (i) generalizes the cliquegram representation of phylogenetic networks and (ii) that can be used for modeling the phylogenetic filtration reconstruction from a given family of phylogenetic trees, if they are viewed as filtrations.
+\textbf{Facegrams} Now, we want to devise a representation for phylogenetic filtrations which (i) generalizes the cliquegram representation of phylogenetic networks and (ii) that can be used for modeling the phylogenetic filtration reconstruction from a given family of phylogenetic trees, if they are viewed as filtrations.
 From the mathematical-biology point of view, the join-operation on filtrations is expected to be a much richer structure, capturing more reticulations/recombination cycles, than the join-operation on phylogenetic networks.
 This would be more clear in Ex.~\ref{fig:facegram}.
 To achieve that, we consider a generalization of a clique-set of a set $X$, simply by dropping the second restriction in the definition of a clique-set.
-First, let's recall the notion of a simplicial complex. \begin{definition} Let $X$ be a set of taxa.
-A \emph{simplicial complex over $X$} is a collection $S_X\subset \mathbf{pow}(X)$ of subsets of $X$, called \emph{simplices} or \emph{faces}, which is closed under taking subsets. \end{definition} By definition, a simplicial set over $X$, $S_X$, is a downset in the lattice $(\mathbf{pow}(X),\subset,\cup,\cap)$ of non-empty subsets of $X$.
+First, let's recall the notion of a simplicial complex. \begin{definition} Let $X$ be a finite set of taxa.
+A \emph{simplicial complex over $X$} is a collection $\S_X\subset \mathbf{pow}(X)$ of subsets of $X$, called \emph{simplices} or \emph{faces}, which is closed under taking subsets. \end{definition}

+By definition, a simplicial complex over $X$, $\S_X$, is a downset in the lattice $(\mathbf{pow}(X),\subset,\cup,\cap)$ of non-empty subsets of $X$.
 Every finite downset of a given poset is completely determined by its maximal elements.
-In the case of a simplicial complex $S_X$, those are the maximal faces of $S_X$. \begin{definition} Let $X$ be a set of taxa. \begin{itemize} \item A \textit{face-set of $X$} is a family $\caS_X$ of subsets of $X$ that are pairwise incomparable with respect to the inclusion of sets.
-The elements of a face-set are called \textit{faces}. \item We denote by $\mathbf{Face}(X)$ the lattice of face-sets of $X$, whose inequalities are given by: $\caS_X\leq \caS'_X$ if and only if, for any face $C\in \caS_X$, there exists a face $C'\in\caS'_X$ such that $C\subset C'$. \end{itemize} \end{definition} \begin{example} If $S_X$ is a simplicial complex over $X$, then the set $C_X$ of all maximal faces $\sigma$ of $S_X$ forms a face-set of $X$. \end{example}
+In the case of a simplicial complex $\S_X$, those are the maximal faces of $\S_X$. \begin{definition} Let $X$ be a finite set of taxa. \begin{enumerate} \item A \emph{face-set of $X$} is a family $\caS_X$ of subsets of $X$ that are pairwise incomparable with respect to the inclusion of sets.
+The elements of a face-set are called \emph{faces}. \item We denote by $\mathbf{Face}(X)$ the lattice of face-sets of $X$, whose inequalities are given by: $\caS_X\leq \caS'_X$ if and only if, for any face $C\in \caS_X$, there exists a face $\C '\in\caS'_X$ such that $C\subset \C '$. \end{enumerate} \end{definition} \begin{example} If $\S_X$ is a simplicial complex over $X$, then the set $\C _X$ of all maximal faces $\sigma$ of $\S_X$ forms a face-set of $X$. \end{example}